networkservicemesh/networkservicemesh/docs/spec/plugins.md

 Create a gRPC server on a Unix socket under `plugins.PluginRegistryPath` path.
 Then register it with a service by calling `plugins.Register*PluginServer(server, service)`.

-If you implement few plugin features inside one plugin, you have to register it few times.
-Check `plugins.PluginFeature` enum to see the list of supported features.
+If you implement a plugin with more than one capability, you have to register it few times.
+Check `plugins.PluginCapability` enum to see the list of supported capabilities.

 #### 2. Register the plugin in NSM Plugin Registry